 Every ride is not free of fear and not every idea that marketing puts in motion will be a winner.
 Occasionally, we are sold on a tactic or tool that promises fantastic results, but, for one reason or another, just doesn't pan out the way we expected.

 I'm not saying that you should give up, but there comes a time when, after your best efforts, you realize a process or tool just wasn't right for your business.
 Once this happens, cut fast and move on.
 Business failings are a painful but valuable chance to learn how to better gauge future opportunities.

 If a recent change you blessed and implemented failed to hit the mark with sales, take the blame.
 Talk with sales about why it happened, and figure out why it didn't meet the desired expectations.

-Openly discussing an initiative's shortcomings helps marketing maintain their credibility with sales, which you need for future marketing-driven endeavors to succeed.
+Openly discussing an initiative's shortcomings helps marketing maintain their credibility with sales, which is needed for the success of future marketing-driven endeavors.
 Once you have the full information, from the sales and marketing side, decide how to move forward.

 And the 1/2: Never give up.

 "Sometimes life hits you in the head with a brick.
 Don't lose faith." - Steve Jobs.